Cairncastle Classic Fell Race (c)

 The event base will be at Ballygally, a coastal village, 5 miles north of Larne.
-A community hall, car parking and toilet facilities will be available only metres away from the start line.
+A community hall (subject to regulations), car parking and toilet facilities will be available only metres away from the start line.

 Description of the most efficient route:

-In terms of marking, only the road junctions and the farmers paths will have minimal marking, to prevent trespassing or damage to property.
+In terms of marking, this in NOT a marked route.
+ONLY the road junctions will be signposted and the private farmers paths/fields will have minimal marking, to prevent trespassing or damage to property.